hirenj/mascp-jstools/README.md

 ## Running ##

 There is a simple command line client (cli) that you can use to retrieve the data [WHAT TO DO WITH IT]

+If you install this as a package, it will install the gator-cli alias, which will litter your filesystem with cached.db, whenever you run it.